gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 ##### !question

-Tell us two (2) important takeaways from this lesson and the prior lesson (An Intro: Incorporating DevSecOps within the DoD) that will change the way you work.
+Tell us two (2) important takeaways from this lesson and the prior lesson that will change the way you work.

 ##### !end-question